ANSI escape code: Platform support

-DOS, OS/2, and Windows
+DOS and Windows

-MS-DOS 1.x did not support the ANSI or any other escape sequences.
-Only a few control characters (BEL, CR, LF, BS) were interpreted by the underlying BIOS, making it almost impossible to do any kind of full-screen application.
+The IBM PC, introduced in 1981, did not support these or any other escape sequences for updating the screen.
+Only a few control characters (BEL, CR, LF, BS) were interpreted by the underlying BIOS.
 Any display effects had to be done with BIOS calls, which were notoriously slow, or by directly manipulating the IBM PC hardware.
+This made any interesting software non-portable and led to the need to duplicate details of the display hardware in PC Clones.